ElahehGolrokh/data-science-salary-range/README.md

 > ⚠️ **Note on Data Privacy**
 > To respect the privacy policy of the source platforms, the **exact websites are not disclosed**.
 Data is also **manipulated, cleaned, and transformed** before being published to avoid sharing raw proprietary content.
 The file at `data/raw_df.csv` is therefore a **processed version** of the original scraped data.

 ---

+## 📊 Inferential Statistics

+We conducted hypothesis testing and confidence interval analysis to explore salary-related questions, including:

+1. Whether the true mean salary differs from the claimed $128,000 benchmark.
+2. Whether senior data scientists earn significantly higher salaries than junior/mid-level peers in the US.
+3. Whether job location type (remote/hybrid vs. on-site) impacts mean salaries.

+The analysis and results are documented in the `notebooks/data_science_salary_Inferential_statistics.ipynb`.

+---